 By Lori Goodman

-Baby ducklings are irresistable for the first 2 weeks.
-They lose their "cute and fuzzy look" as they prepare to get their first feathers.
+There's no denying that baby ducklings are irresistible for the first 2 weeks.
+They quickly lose their "cute and fuzzy look" as they prepare to get their first feathers.
 For the next 4 weeks they eat, poop, cheep and sleep.
-The mess, the work, the noise and the smell can be overwhelming.
-Ducklings outgrow their cage or box at about 2-3 weeks of age.
-This is when most are thrown away, or dumped into local ponds and lakes, because their care gets increasingly difficult.
+The mess, the work, the noise and the smell can be overwhelming to most people.
+Ducklings outgrow their cage or box at about 2-3 weeks of age and their care becomes increasingly difficult for the inexperienced exotic pet owner.
+This is when most are taken to shelters or dumped into local waterways.

-Ducks live 10 to 15 years, sometimes longer.
-Once a duck "imprints" on humans, you can't release them into the wild without sending them to their death.
+Ducks require a commitment for many years.
+They can live 10 to 15 years, sometimes longer.
+Once a duck "imprints" on humans, releasing them into the wild, for example a local pond, waterway, golf course... is a death sentence.

 A duck is not a novelty or a toy you can set aside when you're done playing with it

-Duck dumping creates complicated problems for wild ducks and their natural habitat.
+Duck dumping creates complicated problems for wild ducks and their natural habitat, often leading to mass euthanization of entire waterfowl populations.

 • Who will be responsible for the 2-3 hours of daily care?